MariaLaranjeira/CatCine-Flutter-App/docs/ArchitectureAndDesign.md

 ## Vertical prototype

-So far we have implemented a basic Explore Page UI and the API, which successfully fetches the films/shows information and already displays their name in the app according to the User's search.
-We have also set up the firebase database which is ready to be used in our code.
+So far we have implemented:
+- A basic Explore Page UI and the API, which successfully fetches the films/shows information and already displays their name in the app according to the User's search.
+- We have also set up the firebase database which is ready to be used in our code.